 “Students were able to use information they had learned in a different environment and context.
 It made the class material applicable and added depth to their knowledge and understanding.”

-Virtual Programs are tied to the US national education standard in Common Core and engage key 21st century skills such as cross-disciplinary thinking and media literacy, as well as Global Competencies.
+Virtual visits are often used a curriculum enhancement or enrichment for K–12 school groups.
+Certain programs have associated activity materials that will be provided digitally for those able to print and distribute.
+If you have no access to a printer, all activities can be completed with a blank sheet of paper.
+Virtual Programs are tied to the U.S. national education standard in Common Core and engage key 21st-century skills such as cross-disciplinary thinking and media literacy, as well as Global Competencies.

 Daily Life in Ancient Rome

 Vividly explore the ‘cradle of civilization’ through artifacts from the earliest settlements, temples, and royal tombs.
-Learn how ancient Mesopotamian societal practices gave rise to the world’s first cities through investigation of Penn’s archaeological digs in the Middle East.
-Investigate some of Mesopotamia’s innovations: the writing system, law code, and professionalization of labor.
-Through interactive conversations, students discover how these ancient cities, in many ways, are not very different from their own.
+Learn how ancient Mesopotamian societal practices gave rise to the world’s first cities through investigation of Penn’s archaeological digs.
+Investigate some of Mesopotamia’s innovations: writing, law code, and professionalization of labor.
+Through interactive conversations, students discover how these ancient cities, in many ways, were not very different from their own.